Primary Care in Rochester and Kasson

 Who gets BPH?

-BPH affects approximately 25% of men age 40-49 years of age and 80% of men 70-79 years of age.
-Risk factors include age >50, family history, obesity, and diabetes or metabolic syndrome.
+BPH affects approximately 25% of men age 40–49 and 80% of men age 70–79.
+Risk factors include being over 50, family history, obesity and diabetes, or metabolic syndrome.

 What are the symptoms?